meskgron/vscode-extensions/javascript-sort/README.md

 ### 0.0.8

-## Updated the readme for the keyboard shortcut.
+Updated the readme for the keyboard shortcut.

+### 0.0.9

+Added support for typescript.

+---

 **Enjoy!**